codehopperreddit/vqlworkbench/README.md

    - View results in text or table format
    - Export results to a CSV file or copy to clipboard

-## Deployment

-### Hosting on GitHub Pages

-1. Fork this repository
-2. Go to the repository settings
-3. Navigate to the "Pages" section
-4. Select the "main" branch as the source
-5. Click "Save"
-6. Your app will be available at `https://codehopperreddit.github.io/vqlworkbench`

 ### Running Locally